 An inspection report can be a helpful tool in renegotiating the terms of purchase with sellers.
 However, the inspection report should not be used to go for a “beat down” of the entire transaction with the seller.

-Just because an inspector recommends that gutters be added does not mean it falls on the seller to take care of that—ditto for adding drainage, repairing or replacing a fence, etc.
+Just because an inspector recommends adding gutters does not mean the seller is responsible for them —the same goes for adding drainage, repairing or replacing a fence, etc.

 Some items are best left to a buyer to take care of with vendors and materials of their choice.
 Every resale will have “things” due to what was found from the inspection.